Tag Archives: Typography

 6. Try to put all of the four on one page!

-7. When you are finished, hand in your completed InDesign document and any sample images you used to the Google Classroom page for this assignment.
+7. When you are finished, hand in your completed document (exported as a .png or .jpg) to the Google Classroom page for this assignment.

 Example: